nicolasochem/tzip/drafts/current/draft-consensus-key.md

 > A future version of Baking Accounts which does not break current contracts and preserves important invariants is possible, and should be developed to take its place.

 We believe that the current proposal fits this description.
 Unlike the previous proposal, we are not allowing bakers to be controlled by multisignature smart contracts.
 As a result, we did not change any Michelson instruction and no smart contracts will break.
 Moreover, the consensus key is a regular implicit account with its own balance.
-In addition to signing consensus messages, it can do anything on chain that any other account can do, including calling smart contrats.
+In addition to signing consensus messages, it can at any time do anything on chain that any other account can do, including calling smart contrats.

 ## Testing / edge cases